Magic Hour (band): History

-They went on to record three albums and toured Europe and the US before splitting up in 1996, Damon & Naomi returned to working as a duo, while Wayne and Kate formed Major Stars.
-The four members were persuaded to reform for a one-off performance at the first Terrastock festival in 1997.
-They also reformed for the fourth Terrastock festival where they performed as Children of the Rainbow a tribute to the band MU.
+They went on to record three albums and toured Europe and the US before splitting up in 1996.
+Damon & Naomi returned to working as a duo, while Wayne and Kate formed Major Stars.
+The four members reformed for a one-off performance at the first Terrastock festival in 1997.
+They also reformed for the fourth Terrastock festival, where they performed as Children of the Rainbow, a tribute to the band MU.